Altria Group (NYSE:MO) Issues FY 2021 Earnings Guidance

-A number of equities research analysts have weighed in on MO shares.
-Deutsche Bank Aktiengesellschaft reiterated a buy rating and issued a $54.00 target price on shares of Altria Group in a report on Friday, July 23rd.
-TheStreet lowered Altria Group from a b rating to a c rating in a research note on Thursday.
-Finally, Morgan Stanley lowered Altria Group from an overweight rating to an equal weight rating and decreased their price objective for the company from $52.00 to $47.00 in a research note on Friday.
-Five research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock currently has a consensus rating of Buy and a consensus target price of $52.13.
+A number of research firms have recently weighed in on MO.
+TheStreet downgraded shares of Altria Group from a b rating to a c rating in a report on Thursday, October 28th.
+Deutsche Bank Aktiengesellschaft restated a buy rating and set a $54.00 price target on shares of Altria Group in a report on Friday, July 23rd.
+Finally, Morgan Stanley downgraded shares of Altria Group from an overweight rating to an equal weight rating and cut their price target for the company from $52.00 to $47.00 in a report on Friday, October 29th.
+Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, Altria Group has an average rating of Buy and a consensus price target of $52.13.

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, October 12th.
-Investors of record on Wednesday, September 15th were given a dividend of $0.90 per share.
-This represents a $3.60 annualized dividend and a yield of 8.16%.
-The ex-dividend date of this dividend was Tuesday, September 14th.
-This is a positive change from Altria Group’s previous quarterly dividend of $0.86.
-Altria Group’s dividend payout ratio (DPR) is presently 82.57%.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, October 12th.
+Investors of record on Wednesday, September 15th were issued a dividend of $0.90 per share.
+This is an increase from Altria Group’s previous quarterly dividend of $0.86.
+This represents a $3.60 annualized dividend and a yield of 7.96%.
+The ex-dividend date was Tuesday, September 14th.
+Altria Group’s dividend payout ratio (DPR) is currently 243.24%.

 Altria Group Company Profile